We want children to be vocal and noisy. This is a precursor to using those first words. What sorts of sounds should babies be using?

-Take a look at this video of babies imitating a sneeze!
+Take a look at the video at the bottom of this page of babies imitating a sneeze!

 Many late talking toddlers need to practice imitation skills.
 If your toddler is not yet copying words, take a step back and try some Copy Cat games with actions and funny sounds / noises.
 Lots of young children love Simon Says games and it is a great way to help them ‘have a go‘ at copying sounds.
 Copying these early noises is a step to learning words.

-- Baby Touch & Feel – Farm Animals .
+- Baby Touch & Feel – Farm Animals by DK.
 A touchy feely book with one animal per page.
 Clear photographic images make it ideal for babies.
 Make the animal noises and see if your child copies you. ” baa, woof, quack”.

 - CopyCat Animals.
 This simple photographic book shows a child on each page dressed up as an animal.
 The child is doing a simple animal action which can be copied with hand gestures & animal noise. “haha + tongue out (dog), paws up + rah (lion), fingers for whiskers + meow (cat)”

-- Noisy Farm.
+- Noisy Farm by Rod Campbell.
 It’s morning on the farm and all the animals are waking up.
 A lift the flap book with different baby animals making noises. “oink, woof, cockadoodle doo.”

 - Maisy’s Morning on the Farm .
 Maisy is feeding all the animals around the farm in turn.
 They are very hungry and keen to eat their breakfast!
 You can do animal sounds or also try some slurping or eating noises when feeding animals. ‘eating’ noises, meow, woof, baa”.